hwdegroot/MistralAI.nvim/README.md

 environment variables of other processes.
 In addition, it encourages the user to store the credential in clear-text in a configuration file.

-As an alternative to providing the API key via the `OPENAI_API_KEY` environment variable, the user is encouraged to use the `api_key_cmd` configuration option.
+As an alternative to providing the API key via the `MISTRALAI_API_KEY` environment variable, the user is encouraged to use the `api_key_cmd` configuration option.
 The `api_key_cmd` configuration option takes a string, which is executed at startup, and whose output is used as the API key.